 - Laser or light therapy: The technologies behind various laser and light therapy treatments is based on the process of collagen and elastin stimulation provided by the impulses.
 While these treatments are painless and take only minutes to do in your doctor’s office, you may have to return for multiple treatments before you see any results.

-- Microdermabrasion: Your skin is actually worn away by the sharp crystals aimed at the stretch marks.
-Cosmetologists may offer this service, but to reduce your risk of infection and poor delivery, you should rely on an experienced dermatologist in New York to perform this procedure.
-It’s designed to remove a layer of skin and boost collagen production to replace the skin with healthier, new tissue.
+- Microneedling: Cosmetologists may offer this service, but to reduce your risk of infection and poor delivery, you should rely on an experienced dermatologist in New York to perform this procedure.
+It’s designed to create micro-trauma in the skin and boost collagen production to replace the skin with healthier, new tissue.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Stretch Marks?
-Would like to schedule an appointment with an internationally recognized, best dermatologist in Midtown NYC, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, best dermatologist in Midtown NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.